thetosy/sentiment/README.md

 ![execute.png](assets/execute.png)
 <p style="text-align: center;">Execute</p>
-To upload a file click on the drop down arrow "POST", then select "Try it out", click on "choose file" to upload a file from your local computer, finally execute!
+To upload a file click on the drop down arrow "POST", then select "Try it out", click on "choose file" to upload an audio file of a dialogue between two people from your local computer, finally execute!

 When the user uploads the file, it is stored in a google cloud bucket which is subsequently accessed by DeepGram to get